V&A MUSEUM MAIN SHOP

 ROBOTIC CRAFT REMODEL

-The shop design was inspired by our fascination with digital craft processes and is now as much a showcase of latest building technologies as it is a new space to display new designers work and additions to the shop collection.
+The shop design was inspired by our fascination with digital craft processes and is now as much a showcase of latest building technologies as it is a new space to display new designers work and additions to the museum shop collection.

 The new Pocket Workshop demonstration space for craft will have a quarterly materials focus, starting with ceramics.
 A new Jewellery Pavilion shows the collections to their best advantage.
-Visitors will connect with the museum catalogue through these innovative spaces that also recall with the taxonomy of the first V&A shop.
+Visitors connect with the museum catalogue through these innovative spaces that also recall the material taxonomy of the first V&A shop.
 It was integral to the museum, selling catalogues and, in the 1860s, lantern slides to allow people to study the exhibits at home.

 Both pavilions make use of latest robotic craft and are made from digitally fabricated components that have been beautifully hand-finished.
 This bespoke 21st Century applied art uses new materials and tailored finishes that are usually only achieved in workshops, and levels of precision normally only found in latest manufacturing technologies.
 The Jewellery Pavilion is formed of four mild steel ‘weldments' weighing half a ton each.
 They have been laser-cut to a precise pattern, hand-welded, and finished in a zinc spray that is then patinated.

-Throughout, the practice has instigated partnerships with craftspeople and worked with the V&A team resulting in exceptional collaborations, such as ︎ the 3D-printed ceramic tile that has been created for segments of the floor designed with Guan Lee of Grymsdyke Farm.
+Throughout the design development of the new main shop, the practice has instigated partnerships with craftspeople and worked with the V&A team resulting in exceptional collaborations, such as ︎ the 3D-printed ceramic tile that has been created for segments of the floor designed with Guan Lee of Grymsdyke Farm.